chanzs415/Changes/README.md

 - Run this code in the first terminal
     - (your directory)/shutdown.bat
 * This bat file runs docker-compose down to clear the containers and cleans up docker.

+**GUI
+1) main.py cannot run, mainV2.py can run, but format is different from process.py, so process.py need to change
+2) find the function "def getHist(self)" and change the directory of the command to your own spark command.
+Using old csv first to test because of 1) do the same for the docker-compose files 'def startpage()', 'def closeEvent()', 'def stopCommand()'.
+Have to do these for prototype first.
+3) Make sure your host machine has python and pyqt5 installed.
+    - pip install pyqt5
+    - pip install pyqt5-tools
+4) python testui.py ( to run )
+5) 'Start' will take awhile to load after clicked, starting containers, will put a loading bar in the future
+6) 'Main Page' will bring you to main page without starting containers
+6) So far only historical data is done, archive in historical data not done yet.